phpro/soap-client/UPGRADING.md

 ## Client Factory

-In order to make the new `Caller` system available for your SOAP client, the factory now injects the caller into your soap client.
+In order to make the new `Caller` system available for your SOAP client, the factory now injects the caller into your SOAP client.

 ```php
 use Symfony\Component\EventDispatcher\EventDispatcher;